-It all began when, back in 2016, I got a message on my Ford Focus TDCi Titanium centre console telling me that it was due for an oil change.
+It all began back in 2016, when I got a message on my brand new Ford Focus TDCi Titanium centre display telling me that it was due for an oil change.
 I wouldn’t have minded, except that it was only on 5,500 miles and my official service points (set by my lease agent) are every 12,500 miles.

-I spoke with the local dealer and they said just to bring it in so they could reset it.
+I spoke with the local dealer and they said just to book it in so they could reset it.
 I wasn’t too pleased with that since visits to the dealer inevitably mean at least half a day in lost lesson time.
-Since 2016, and across at least three other vehicles, I’ve had it come on at as low as around 1,000 miles, and at other points shortly after a service.

-At this point, let me make it absolutely clear that I did not for a moment think it was anything other than an error.
-There is an oil warning lamp on the dash which I would never ignore, but centre console messages are a different matter entirely.
+I did not for a moment think it was anything other than an erroneous message.
+There is an oil warning lamp on the dash which I would never ignore, but centre display messages are a different matter entirely.
 I mean, how many of us have been driving up a 40% slope only to be advised to change the gear to 4th, 5th, or even 6th?
 The car just won’t do it.
 Therefore, my first action was to buy an OBD II monitor tool so I could check/reset it myself.
-However, no faults were found, so there was nothing to reset – and the oil change warning remained stubbornly visible.
+The OBD found no faults, so there was nothing to reset – and the oil change warning remained stubbornly visible.